-In Part I, Understanding the U.S. Truckload Market, we break down the market’s structure and the three concurrent cycles that characterize it: the annual procurement cycle, the seasonal demand cycle and the market capacity cycle.
+If you have a solid understanding the U.S. Truckload Market, you are already familiar with the market’s structure and the three simultaneous cycles that drive it: the annual procurement cycle, the seasonal demand cycle and the market capacity cycle.

-We also introduced the Coyote Curve™, our proprietary index that uses years of market data and insight to measure the market capacity cycle.
+You may also be familiar with the Coyote Curve®, our proprietary index that uses years of market data and insight to measure the market capacity cycle.

 In this article, we’re going to dive deeper into the Coyote Curve specifically, discussing the data set we use to power it, some of the indicators we use validate it, and how to read it so you can apply the forecast to your supply chain strategy.